vikramlearning/blazorbootstrap/docs/docs/components/breadcrumb.md

 # Breadcrumb

-Indicate the current page's location within a navigational hierarchy that automatically adds separators via CSS.
+Indicate the current page's location within a navigational hierarchy that automatically adds separators.

 ## Parameters